 Almost anyone who has cruised before will tout the value of cruising when compared to land vacations.
 Most cruises include your meals, entertainment, transportation (to various ports of call), and your accommodations.
-Nevertheless cruises are a big expense, so it's important to know about any expenses that aren't immediately apparent.
-While the industry tends to stay pretty obvious and open, if you're looking at your first cruise, there may be some expenses which we wouldn't call "hidden expenses", but may not be clear when shopping around.
+Nevertheless, cruises are a big expense, so it's important to know about any expenses that aren't immediately apparent.
+While the industry tends to stay pretty obvious and open, if you're looking at your first cruise, there may be some expenses which, while we'd not call them "hidden", may not be clear when shopping around.

 Taxes, Fees, & Port Expenses

 Like many things, the government takes their cut when it comes to cruises.
 You'll find taxes assessed regardless of your country of embarkation (the country from which you're leaving).
-While some taxes go to the port of embarkation, others may go to the country to which the ship is registered (take a look at the stern of a ship and you'll notice, for a number of reasons, they're most commonly registered in The Bahamas, Malta, or Malta - though there are many exceptions).
+While some taxes go to the port of embarkation, others may go to the country to which the ship is registered or "flagged".
+For a number of reasons, which you can read about here, ships are often registered in countries such as The Bahamas, Malta, or Panama.
 Other costs bundled in with "taxes and fees" as it usually reads on your invoice, are related to the ports which you're visiting.

 Port fees are exactly what they sound like, fees charged by ports to the cruise line, which are passed on to the passenger.
 They're charged not based on the amount paid for a sailing but the number of people - as this is how ports charge.
 Some ports charge must more than others, which is why, for example, you'll see much higher port fees in Alaskan ports compared to those in the Caribbean.
 While these fees are set ahead of your sailing, they are sometimes adjusted in the event your itinerary changes.
 For example, if you're supposed to go to Grand Cayman (a tender port, where you don't dock but instead anchor off shore) and the seas are high, you may have to skip that port.
 If this happens you'll see a credit to your onboard account for for the cost of those port fees (probably just a few dollars).